PerfectlySoft/PerfectDocs/guide/file.md

 ### readString

-`readString` reads the entire file as a string
+`readString` reads the entire file as a string:

 ``` swift
 let thisFile = File("/path/to/file/helloWorld.txt")
 let contents = try thisFile.readString()
 ```

-## Writing, Copying and Moving Files
+## Writing, Copying, and Moving Files

 > **Important:** Before writing to a file - even if it is a new file - the file must be opened with the appropriate permissions.

-### Writing a string to a file
+### Writing a String to a File

 Use `write` to create or rewrite a string to the file using UTF-8 encoding.
 The method returns an integer which is the number of bytes written.

-Note that this method uses the `@discardableResult` property so can be used without assignment if required.
+Note that this method uses the `@discardableResult` property, so it can be used without assignment if required.

 ``` swift
 let bytesWritten = try thisFile.write(string: <String>)
 ```

-### Writing a bytes array to a file
+### Writing a Bytes Array to a File

 An array of `bytes` can also be written directly to a file.
 The method returns an integer which is the number of bytes written.

-Note that this method uses the `@discardableResult` property so can be used without assignment if required.
+Note that this method uses the `@discardableResult` property, so it can be used without assignment if required.

 ``` swift
 let bytesWritten = try thisFile.write(